Probably there is no exercise quite as good as swimming, and it isn’t very sure if who can name a better or cleaner sport.

 Never go swimming alone.

-If for some reason you suddenly find yourself in difficulties, the lack of company could mean your death.
+If, for some reason, you suddenly find yourself in difficulties, the lack of company could mean your death.
 Do not swim for at least an hour after a meal.
-Stomach cramps are dangerous, especially for those who are not really proficient masters of aquatics.
+Stomach cramps are dangerous, especially for those who are not proficient masters of aquatics.

 What lies on the bottom?

-It can cause numerous skin complaints and a very painful time for those people affected.
+It can cause numerous skin complaints and a difficult time for those people affected.
 The sun’s rays are good for you in moderation.
-Too much sun is very dangerous, both to the skin and general health.
+Too much sun is hazardous, both to the skin and general health.

 If someone were in difficulties, could you save that person from drowning even if you couldn’t swim?

-Nearly all drownings could be avoided just by the application of commonsense on the part of the swimmers or a little knowledge on the part of an onlooker.
+Who could avoid nearly all drownings just by applying commonsense on the swimmers or a little knowledge on the part of an onlooker?

-Unless you are a capable lifesaver do not go near a drowning person.
+Unless you are a qualified lifesaver, do not go near a drowning person.
 He could pull you down too.